Progression Preview

 Full mesocycle preview — weight mode

-Barbell Bench Press — reference 235 lbs, 5 lb increment, 8 reps, 3 base sets, min RIR 1, 6 loading weeks + deload
+Barbell Bench Press — anchored at 200 lbs (your most recent logged working weight), 5 lb increment, single rep target 8, 3 base sets, min RIR 1, 6 loading weeks + deload

 You're about to start the mesocycle.
 Here's the full preview: